Creative-Emporium/BuildNanoGPT-Plus/README.md

 Now, a partially trained model can be loaded in train.py to continue training it rather than start from scratch all the time.

+- [x] Add Key Value Cache.

+Now for inference, key value cache is added (only to LlaMa Now) for faster inference.

 - [x] Printing Training Progress and Estimated Time.

 You had to calculate the training progress and completion time.
 Now, it is printed.